Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 Oklahoma Stats and Trends

+- Oklahoma has played 11 games, with five wins against the spread.

-- Oklahoma's games this season have gone over the total in six out of 11 opportunities (54.5%).
+- Oklahoma's games this season have hit the over on six of 11 set point totals (54.5%).

-- Oklahoma is 5-5 against the spread and 10-0 overall in games when it records more than 14.9 points.
+- Oklahoma is 5-5 against the spread and 10-0 overall when the team notches more than 14.9 points.

-- The Sooners have 11 giveaways this season, while the Cowboys have 14 takeaways .
+- This year the Sooners have 11 turnovers, three fewer than the Cowboys have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.